siavashs/Prism/README.md

 ```

 ## Issues
-Visual editing in Rich Text Editor is not supported.
-While you don't have to disable Rich Text Editor in JIRA, you cannot use the **visual tab** to do code editing.
+Visual editing in Rich Text Editor is not fully supported.
+While you don't have to disable Rich Text Editor in Jira, you cannot use the **visual tab** to do code editing.

 ## Notes
 This plugin uses a slightly modified version of [Prism](http://prismjs.com/) to fix JS compile issues in Atlassian Plugin SDK.

 This plugin is released without any support, if you want to add a new feature or fix a bug feel free to submit a PR.

-Also check [this JIRA Server issue](https://jira.atlassian.com/browse/JRASERVER-21067) regarding `{code}` macro limitations and why this plugin was developed.
+Also check [this Jira Server issue](https://jira.atlassian.com/browse/JRASERVER-21067) regarding `{code}` macro limitations and why this plugin was developed.